Peter Adriaens: Publishing

-Adriaens has authored more than 100 peer-reviewed articles and book chapters.
+Adriaens has authored over 100 peer-reviewed articles and book chapters.
 For example, Adriaens co-authored the chapter "Teaching Entrepreneurial business strategies in global markets: a comparison of cleantech venture assessment in the US and China" with Timothy Faley, in the 2011 book Entrepreneurship Education in Asia.
 In the chapter the authors describe China as the global leader in developing clean energy technology and the critical link that venture capital has played in promoting the success of the industry there.
 They also discuss the methodologies behind the university education of entrepreneurs in this region—specifically in the Chinese province of Sichuan, where Adriaens had previously taught.
 He has been published in journals including International Biodeterioration and Biodegradation, Federation of European Microbiological Societies Microbiology Ecologies, Environmental Science & Technology, and the Journal of Microbiological Methods.

 Adriaens has also written op-eds for newspapers including the Financial Times.
 His published articles in the press include a December 2011 article in Forbes Magazine, which he argues a new approach (KeyStone Compact) to assess valuation of tech companies to avoid a new tech bubble.
 In March 2011 he also argued for the need of a new business model for US-China competition, in which Chinese investors more "flush with cash" could legitimately invest in U.S. R&D, in a way that both sides find beneficial - in order to trigger positive trade flow from China to the US and help solve IP infringement issues.